iris-hep/iris-hep.github.io/pages/test.md

  * A resume/CV (in pdf format) with contact information
  * An academic transcript - this can be unofficial, but should include course titles and overall GPA.
 At the time the Fellowship starts you must have completed at least 1 year of university/college.
  * A short essay describing your interest in the internship program (maximum 1 page, pdf format).
 For example, you may wish to expand on 3 or 4 topics from the following list: your background, your skills, and strengths;  what software, computing or scientific topics appeal to you; previous research experience, if any; what you may want to pursue as a future career; and what benefits you would like to gain from this program.
 If you already have a potential mentor and/or particular projects which interest you from the project lists above, you can also mention them here.
 It is however not required to have a mentor/project finalised to submit an application.
 Successful applicants will be connected to mentors to select and define their projects in a 2nd step following this application
  * [Optional] The full name and email address of a reference.
 This is optional.
 Ideally it would be someone with whom you have interacted in a STEM context (e.g. a course or a previous research activity).
-You should contact the person in advance to confirm that they will write a letter for you and simply provide their name/email.
-After you submit the application form, we will contact them to request the letter.
+You should contact the person in advance to confirm that they will write a letter for you and simply provide their name/email in the application form.
+After you submit the form, we will contact them to request the letter.

 <!--